oktadev/okta-blog/_source/_posts/2022-03-15-programming-security-and-why-rust.md

 - **Great tooling and one of the best compiler**: Rust has one of the best compilers and the best tooling I have seen and experienced (compared to JS world, JVM languages, Go, Python, Ruby, CSharp, PHP, C/C++).
 It also has excellent documentation, which is shipped with the tooling for offline use.
 How awesome is that!
 - **Excellent community and ecosystem**: Rust has one of the most vibrant and friendly communities.
 The ecosystem is quite young but is one of the fastest-growing.

 Usually, a programming language would offer a choice between safety, speed, and high-level abstractions.
 At the very best, you can pick two of those.
 For example, with Java/C#/Go, you get safety and high-level abstractions at the cost of runtime overhead, whereas C++ gives you speed and abstractions at the cost of safety.
 But Rust offers all three and a good developer experience as a bonus.
-I don’t think many other mainstream languages can claim that.
+I don't think many other mainstream languages can claim that.

-> “Rust, not Firefox, is Mozilla’s greatest industry contribution.”
+> "Rust, not Firefox, is Mozilla's greatest industry contribution."
 >
 > – TechRepublic

 This doesn't mean there are no downsides, and Rust is definitely not a silver bullet.
 There are issues like the steep learning curve and complexity of the language.
-But it’s the closest thing to a silver bullet, in my opinion.
-That doesn’t mean you should just start using Rust for everything.
+But it's the closest thing to a silver bullet, in my opinion.
+That doesn't mean you should just start using Rust for everything.
 If a use case requires speed and or concurrency or building system tools or CLIs, then Rust is an ideal choice, and personally, I would recommend Rust over C/C++ for any use case unless you are building a tool for a legacy platform that Rust does not support.

 # Learn more about Rust and Security